easonnie/ChaosNLI/README.md

 [What Can We Learn from Collective Human Opinions on Natural Language Inference Data?](https://arxiv.org/abs/2010.03532)

 ## Motivation
-Most NLU evaluations have focused on using the majority label with presumably high agreement as the ground truth.
-Less attention has been paid to the distribution of human opinions.
+Most NLU evaluations have focused on using the **majority label** with presumably high agreement as the ground truth.
+Less attention has been paid to the **distribution of human opinions**.
-We believe that we should consider to take a step back and look at collective human opinions on NLP tasks.
+We believe that we should consider to take a step back and look at **collective human opinions** on NLP tasks.

 ![everything is an opinion](https://github.com/easonnie/ChaosNLI/blob/master/img/opinion.jpg)

 ## Examples
 **Chaos NLI** is a dataset with 100 annotations per example (a total of 4,645 * 100 annotations) for some existing data points in the development set of [SNLI](https://nlp.stanford.edu/projects/snli/), [MNLI](https://cims.nyu.edu/~sbowman/multinli/), and [Abductive NLI](http://abductivecommonsense.xyz/).
 Common practice for model evaluation, use the majority labels in the original dataset as the one gold labels and calculate model accuracy based on that.
-A more fine-grained evaluation should consider comparing model distribution outputs with the human label distributions.
+A more fine-grained evaluation should consider comparing **model distribution outputs** with the **human label distributions**.

 ### NLI Example
 Premise | Hypothesis | New Annotations | Old Annotations | BERT-Large Prediction